The Blusher

 Skirt

-The skirt is an important identification tool as the top has fine grooves or striations running from the stem out.
+Superior.
+The skirt is an important identification tool as the top has fine grooves or striations running from the stem outwards.

 Volva

-Young Blushers have an obvious volva but as the mushroom matures the bottom of the stem is bulbous rather than volva like.
+Young Blushers have an obvious volva but as the mushroom matures the bottom of the stem is bulbous rather than being marginate.

 Possible Confusion

-Can be confused with the deadly Panther Cap, Amanita pantherina, pictured.
-The main difference is that the Blusher has lines or striations on its skirt running from the stem out, the Panther Cap skirt is smooth.
-Other differences are the Blusher has a lighter cap, the scales on the cap are off-white to grey rather than white, the Blusher stem is bulbous at the bottom the panther cap growing from a volvic sack and has a rim or ‘gutter’ at the top of the volva and finally, the Blusher ‘blushes’ red when damaged or exposed to air.
+Can be confused with the toxic Panthercap (Amanita pantherina), pictured.
+The main difference is that the Blusher has lines or striations on its skirt running from the stem out, the Panthercap skirt is smooth.
+Other differences are the Blusher has a lighter cap, the scales on the cap are off-white to grey rather than white, the Blusher stem is bulbous at the bottom the Panthercap growing from a volval sack and has a rim or ‘gutter’ at the top of the volva (marginate) and finally, the Blusher ‘blushes’ red when damaged or exposed to air.

 Care should be taken when identifying Amanitas.